There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 I understand that things like love, obsession, and addiction are not always rational, but I did not buy Lainey's obsession with Matthew (Adam Scott).
-Adam Scott's role was funny at times, but from a plot perspective, I did not buy it.
+Scott's role was funny at times, but from a plot perspective, I did not buy it.
 Lainey and Matthew seemed like very different people, and I saw nothing in Matthew to explain Lainey's obsession with him.
-The movie then relies pretty heavily on Lainey's obsession with this guy, which made the issue more obvious.
+The story also relied pretty heavily on Lainey's obsession with this guy, which made the issue more obvious.

-The good thing, is that the two characters were not supposed to be a good fit for each other, and I definitely bought that.
-I just thought, where so much of this story focused on Lainey's obsession with Matthew, the filmmakers could have done a better job of showing what she saw in him.
+The good thing was that the two characters were not supposed to be a good fit for each other, and I definitely bought that.
+I just thought the filmmakers could have done a better job of showing what Lainey saw in him, considering they spent so much of the movie's runtime showing her obsession with him.
 Instead, they depicted him as an obviously manipulative jerk with almost no redeeming qualities.
-Thus, this storyline did not work for me.
+As a result, this character and his role in the story did not work very well for me.

 Pro: Love & Addiction (+6pts)

-For the most part, this movie was predictable (again, I will get into that later), but one way that this rom-com was different than most was the way that love and addiction were incorporated into the main characters' respective stories.
-This movie looks at the fine line that can exist between love and addiction, and the impact that each of these things can have on the other.
-In this story, it is Jake and Lainey's respective searches for love that lead them each down the path toward addiction.
-Then, it is their addiction that leads to self-destructive behavior, preventing them from having successful relationships.
-After failed relationships, they then fall deeper into their addiction and the cycle continues.
-This made these two characters a lot more interesting to me than the characters in your typical rom-com.
+For the most part, this movie was predictable, but one way that this rom-com was different was how love and addiction were incorporated into the main characters' respective stories.
+This movie looked at the fine line that can exist between love and addiction, and the impact that each of these things can have on the other.

 Con: Predictable (-6pts)

 Jake and Lainey were more interesting than the protagonists in most rom-coms, but at the end of the day, this movie was still a rom-com.
-What I mean by this is that the movie goes in the exact direction that you would expect it to.
-The two characters meet, but are in denial about their feelings for one another.
-Do they end up together by the end of the movie?
+Unfortunately, that meant that the movie went in the exact direction that I expected it to.
+The two characters met, but they were in denial about their feelings toward one another.
+Did they end up together by the end of the movie?
 I am not going to spoil that for you, but I am sure you have a pretty good guess.

-The characters were interesting, but the plot was just very typical.
-There were no surprises, and it made for a story that you will feel like you have already seen play out countless times before.
-This ultimately made the movie kind of boring, which is a shame.
-Again, I liked the characters and what they were dealing with emotionally, but the movie would have been a lot better if the plot around them did anything special.
-Unfortunately, it felt like the writers wrote a couple of decent characters, then phoned it in for the rest of the script.
+The characters were interesting, but the plot was very typical.
+There were no surprises, and it made for a story that you will feel like you have already seen countless times before.
+This ultimately made the movie kind of boring.
+Again, I liked the characters and what they were dealing with emotionally, but the movie would have been a lot better if the plot around them did anything unique.
+Unfortunately, it felt like the writers wrote a couple of decent characters, only to phone it in for the rest of the script.

 Pro: Jason Mantzoukas (+2pts)

-This character did not impact the movie much, so I really do not want to spend too much time commenting on him.
+This character did not have much of an impact on the overall story, so I really do not need to spend too much time commenting on him here.
 Jason Mantzoukas is funny, and he has a pretty entertaining comedic style.
-He was the typical ridiculous male friend of the male protagonist, and had a number of funny moments and lines.
-The character played a pretty minor, comedic role, but Jason Mantzoukas was effective in that role.
+He was the typical, ridiculous male friend of the male protagonist, and he had a number of funny moments and lines.
+Mantzoukas played a pretty minor comedic character, but he was effective in that role.

 Con: The Comedy (-4pts)

-This was a rom-com that felt lacking, in terms of the "com".
+This was a rom-com that felt lacking in terms of the "com".
 To be honest though, it was not even that this movie was not funny.
-There were plenty of chuckles, do not get me wrong, but I never full out laughed.
+There were plenty of chuckles, do not get me wrong, but I never fully laughed out loud.
 There were no memorable comedic moments, or none that even completely hit me.
 Instead, there were just a number of mildly amusing moments to keep me chuckling here and there throughout the movie.
-It was a shame, given the comedic talent in this movie, but I unfortunately thought the comedy left a lot to be desired.
+It was a shame, given the comedic talent in this movie, but the comedy left a lot to be desired.

 Grade: C+ (75pts)

-Sleeping with Other People was, more or less, your typical rom-com.
-It was moderately amusing while it was on, but it was nothing special.
-To start with explaining the movie’s issues, the plot of the movie was very predictable and went in the cookie-cutter direction that you would expect a movie like this to go in.
-In other words, the plot is so predictable that you will feel like you have seen this movie a hundred times before.
-Then there was the comedy, which left me chuckling here and there, but failed to ever make me truly laugh.
+Sleeping with Other People was more or less your typical rom-com.
+It was moderately amusing while it was on, but it was ultimately nothing special.
+To start, the plot was very predictable and it went in the cookie-cutter direction that you would expect it to.
+It was so predictable that you will feel like you have seen this movie a hundred times before.
+Then there was the comedy, which left me chuckling here and there, but it failed to ever make me truly laugh.

-Fortunately, this movie was not all bad.
+This movie was not all bad, however.
 I liked the two main characters.
-Both characters were searching for love, both characters had their own struggles with addiction, and both characters were better with each other.
-The characters were written well, the relationship between love and addiction was interesting, and the two lead actors (Jason Sudeikis and Alison Brie) did a good job and worked well together.
-Unfortunately, the plot and the comedy surrounding these characters could have been a lot better.
+Both were searching for love, both had their own struggles with addiction, and both seemed to be the best versions of themselves when they were together.
+The characters were written well, the relationship between love and addiction was interesting, and the two lead actors worked well together.
+Unfortunately, the plot and the comedy surrounding them had a lot of room for improvement.